-November 14 is World Diabetes Day.
-The theme for this year is “The Family and Diabetes” which aims to raise awareness about the impact of diabetes on the family and the support networks of people with diabetes and promote the role of the family in the management, care, prevention, and education of diabetes.
+November 14 was World Diabetes Day.
+The theme for this year was “The Family and Diabetes” which aims to raise awareness about the impact of diabetes on the family and the support networks of people with diabetes and promote the role of the family in the management, care, prevention, and education of diabetes.

 India is known as the diabetes capital of the world.
 According to the International Diabetes Federation, over 72 million adults in India have diabetes and the prevalence of diabetes in Indians is 8.8%, which means out of every 100 individuals at least 8 people suffer from the condition.
 Moreover, it also has a high rate of morbidity and mortality.